ptmcgrat/CichlidActionClassification/README.md

 This repository contains code for classifying video clips of Lake Malawi cichlids.The input is a folder of small video clips of interest and an annotation file that gives a label for each video clip.
 The 14172 video clips and their annotations can be found at https://data.mendeley.com/datasets/3hspb73m79/draft?a=b72c1f6d-505a-431a-ba3d-824cd148c01e

-If fine-tuning is required, then a saved model file should be provided.
+If fine-tuning is required, an additional saved model file should be provided.
+This saved model should include the state of the model and the state of the optimizer.
+This can be retrieved during the training process.

-The scripts will first pre-process the video clips, randomly split the data into training and validation.
-After this, a 3D ResNet will be trained and accuracy will be reported.
+The scripts will first pre-process the video clips to continuous images, randomly split the data into training and validation.
+After this, a 3D ResNet will be trained and accuracy will be reported along with training.

 ML_train.py